angular/angular/aio/content/guide/dependency-injection-in-action.md

 When a class requires a dependency, that dependency is added to the constructor as a parameter.
 When Angular needs to instantiate the class, it calls upon the DI framework to supply the dependency.
-By default, the DI framework searches for a provider in the injector hierarchy, starting at the component's local injector of the component, and if necessary bubbling up through the injector tree until it reaches the root injector.
+By default, the DI framework searches for a provider in the injector hierarchy, starting at the component's local injector, and if necessary bubbling up through the injector tree until it reaches the root injector.

 * The first injector configured with a provider supplies the dependency (a service instance or value) to the constructor.